 Bumbaca and his team describe how this method works in their new paper, “Scalable Target Marketing: Distributed Markov Chain Monte Carlo for Bayesian Hierarchical Models,” which was published in the Journal of Marketing Research in October.

 “The method takes advantage of supercomputers by breaking up the data into smaller chunks, processing each chunk in parallel and combining the results to provide very precise estimates of a consumer’s preferences,” Prof. Bumbaca said.

 This information about consumers’ preferences can then be used by firms to more accurately target their messaging and increase the likelihood of consumers’ responses to their advertising.

-“Customers win by having fewer annoying messages they need to process from firms, and the messages they do receive are spot-on in terms of meeting their needs.
-Firms win by increasing the efficiency of their marketing efforts at a reduced cost, earning larger returns on their smaller marketing budgets.”
+“Customers win by having fewer annoying messages they need to process from firms, and the messages they do receive are spot-on in terms of meeting their needs,” he said.
+“Firms win by increasing the efficiency of their marketing efforts at a reduced cost, earning larger returns on their smaller marketing budgets.”

 The team applied the method for a charitable organization that wants to more efficiently target potential donors.
-Using their algorithm, they predicted an increase in $1.6M to $4.2M in incremental donations per campaign, over the amount of donations using a traditional statistical method.
+Using their algorithm, they predicted an increase in $1.6 million to $4.2 million in incremental donations per campaign, more than the amount of donations using a traditional statistical method.

 Prof. Bumbaca is already working on other areas related to this research stream.
 He’s currently investigating a method to calculate the distribution of unique preferences related to a product or service.
 This is different from target marketing, when you want to know how a particular customer will react to a particular message or product, based on the data she’s generated.

 “When you’re looking at a new product line, it’s easy to come up with the two or three biggest segments of your market,” he said.
 “But with a larger sample size, you may see two or three niche areas you didn’t consider,” opening up potential new markets or applications for a product manager.

 Read the abstract and full paper here.